nngrz/React-project-set/notes_app/README.md

 **1. This REACT_APP_BACKEND_URL needs to be set up in the .env file in the Frontend -> Deployment**, before run `npm run build`.

+This variable must point to your Railway backend URL.
+You can find this URL by going to your Railway project dashboard → selecting your backend service → and copying the “Deployments” production URL.

 **2. In terminal, run:**
 ```bash
 npm run build